 How to Choose a Campground or Campsite with Online Research

-There are a number of resources for checking the reviews of campgrounds before you commit to one.
+There are several resources for checking the reviews of campgrounds before you commit to one.
 This information can also help with how to choose a campsite.
-We have a few favorite resources for how to choose a campground and campsite.
+We have a few favorite resources for selecting a campground and figuring out how to choose a campsite there.

 11. Resources for Campgrounds and Campsites